kedro-org/kedro/docs/source/tutorial/package_a_project.md

 ### Run a packaged project

 To run a packaged project it must first be installed.
-To install the package from a `.whl` file, you need to have Python and `pip` on your machine, but do not need to have Kedro installed.
+To install the package from a `.whl` file, you need to have Python and `pip` installed on your machine, but you do not need to have Kedro installed.

 To install the project, run the following command: